Ragnhild Tregagås: Norwegian paganism, witchcraft, and magic

 Documents remaining from Medieval Scandinavia that refer to witches and the practice of witchcraft either fall under literature, legislature and prosecution records.
 Norway was converted to Christianity in the late 10th century, but the process of conversion for Norwegian people would have been slow, with many believing in a combination of Christian and pagan customs.
 Tregagås' use of the valkyrie Göndul in her spell leans her closer to the Nordic Pagan belief system rather than Christianity.
 A polytheistic religion, Nordic Paganism followed the old gods, like Odin, Thor, and Tyr.
 Valkyries were a group of female warriors, handpicked by Odin himself, that took care of the bodies of slain warriors in battle.
 Göndul was featured in the story Tåtten about Sørli: the saga about Hedin and Hogne alongside the goddess Frøya or Freyja, the Norse fertility goddess.
 In the saga, Freyja and Göndul use witchcraft to influence Hedin and get the treasured jewelry, the Brisingamen, back from Odin.
 As she knew of and believed in Göndul, it is likely that Ragnhild believed in Freyja, goddess of fertility and love, as the goddess' powers aligned with Tregagås' own alleged witchcraft.
 Christianity had been present in Norway 300 years before Tregagås was accused of witchcraft, but her connection with Göndul and Freyja leads to an understanding that the pre-Christian beliefs persisted, likely through oral traditions.

 The subject of fertility was very prevalent in ancient Norwegian and Norse literature.
-The Vǫlsa þáttr, a native Norwegian text, tells of a fertility cult that revered horses' genitalia, while the Hávamál advises against sexual relations with witches.
+The Vǫlsa þáttr tells of a family that preserved a horse's penis with linen and leek, before using it as a religious object.
+The Hávamál advises against sexual relations with witches.

 Many Scandinavian sagas featured stories of magic in both pre-Christian and Christian times.
 A 13th-century saga, originating from Greenland tells the story of a vǫlva (seeress in Germanic paganism) named Þorbjǫrg before the country was converted to Christianity, in which she practices her ritual in the presence of spirits.
 The saga Eriríks saga rauða or The Saga of Erik the Red, which takes place during Greenland's 13th-century famine, details Þorbjörg receiving her seiðr and receiving help from Guðríðr, a Christian woman, who performed the varðlokur, warlock songs she had learned from her foster-mother in Iceland.
 Guðríðr did not identify as a witch, but her foster-mother Halldis likely did.
 With Guðríðr's song, Þorbjörg predicted that Guðríðr would have a good future and Greenland's famine would end.
 The use of magic in the sagas aligns with Nordic Pagan beliefs and not with the negative, Christian view of magic seen later.
 The use of song in magic was common in Scandinavian countries like Norway and Sweden, as the singer would have control over various creatures, both supernatural and natural.